Haniaghnia/Hani_Portfolio/Data Science/EDA/EDA House Sales/EDA House Sales.md

 ### 5.2 ANOVA
 To compare the means of a variable across different levels of a categorical variable using ANOVA, It is used to determine whether there is a statistically significant difference in the mean values of the dependent variable between the different levels of the independent variable.Using two parameters F-test score and P-value
 ###### 5.2.1 Summary
-Only Drive-wheels have statistically significant difference between the means of the groups
+Only Drive-wheels have statistically significant differences between the means of the groups

 ## 6. Summary and Insights
-The important feature to predicting the car price is Continuous numerical variables:
+The important feature of predicting the car price is Continuous numerical variables:
-Length
+1. Length
-Width
+2. Width
-Curb-weight
+3. Curb-weight
-Engine-size
+4. Engine-size
-Horsepower
+5. Horsepower
-City-mpg
+6. City-mpg
-Highway-mpg
+7. Highway-mpg
-Wheel-base
+8. Wheel-base
-Bore
+9. Bore

 And Categorical variables only Drive-wheels